-Jonathan Marten (known to close friends and intimates as Yoni, the Hebrew diminutive for Jonny), was born on a hot August day in New York City, to author Jacqueline Marten and theatrical attorney/producer Albert E. Marten.
+Jonathan Marten (known to close friends and intimates as Yoni, (the Hebrew diminutive for Jonny), was born on a hot August day in New York City, to best-selling author Jacqueline Marten and theatrical attorney/producer Albert E. Marten.
 Legend has it, he came out of his mother’s womb tap dancing and singing Al Jolson songs, although the veracity of this cannot be verified.

 His career in the entertainment industry started at the tender age of five, when Jonathan began singing at children’s birthday parties — he wasn’t asked to, they just couldn’t stop him, a situation that persists to this very day.

 After a rather innocuous high school period, Jonathan moved on to Boston’s Emerson College where, much to his parent’s chagrin, he was actually encouraged in his desire to pursue an acting career.
 During his tenure at Emerson, he appeared in roles as varied as Moonface Martin in Anything Goes; The Id (no acting necessary), in a comedy entitled Annoyed With Freud (which he co-wrote); and as a ventriloquist’s dummy (some might say, type-casting) in a rather typically bizarre college production entitled The Penal Colony.

 Eager to begin his career, as well as work with “Masters of the Craft,” Jonathan cut his college career short, returning home to NYC where he began studying at the Lee Strasberg Theatre Institute.
 There, he studied with both John Strasberg and the revered Master himself, a man Jonathan has come to describe as somewhat akin to Attila the Hun, if you can imagine Attila in the guise of a benign-looking Jewish grandfatherly type.